Contextflo Blog

 SELECT AVG(VALUE) FROM orders; -- invalid identifier

-The connection worked perfectly the whole time.
-But two people asking the same thing will not reliably get the same number, and neither will the same person on different days.
-This is the problem golden queries exist to solve: canonical, vetted SQL for the questions your team asks repeatedly, stored where the AI can reuse them instead of re-deriving the metric every session.
-It's also how real rollouts work: Quark Expeditions curated the common questions their marketing and ops teams ask before opening up access, so those answers come from vetted queries, not fresh guesses.
+This is what golden queries are for — canonical, vetted SQL for the questions your team asks repeatedly, stored where the AI reuses them rather than re-deriving the metric each session.
+It is also how real rollouts go: Quark Expeditions curated the questions their marketing and ops teams ask most before opening up access, so those answers come from vetted queries rather than fresh guesses.

 4. Shared definitions.
-“Revenue,” “active user,” and “churn” are defined once, by the data team, and every answer uses the same definition.
+Revenue, active user and churn are defined once, by the data team, and every answer uses the same definition.
 The fix for the ORDER_TOTAL guessing above.

 Direct connection (DIY)Governed layer